beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 <br/>
 <br/>

-Name your app and click the `Create...` button to have Begin a new app and GitHub repo.
+Name your app and click the `Create...` button to have Begin create a new app and GitHub repo.

 ![Name your Begin app and repo](/_static/screens/shared/begin-repo-name.jpg)
 <br/>